ettonchurch/ettonchurch.github.io/README.md

-# ettonchurch.github.io
+Hi George!

-# ettonchurch.github.io
+Welcome to Etton Schurhc Website.

-Welcome to Etton Church Website!
+Edit the index.html file to update the webpage. (will take a couple of second to update)